-Our TAs are generally university students.
-We employ these students on the basis of their interview, experience, recommendations and hours of availability.
-Due to their class schedules, we typically have various students working in the classes as support staff.
-We ask for your understanding during the start of each semester while our TAs try to adjust their university class schedules and work schedules.
-While we do our best to maintain stability in the classroom with familiar and consistent support staff, the TA schedules may require a shift in placement.
+Due to their class schedules, various students may be assigned to a class.
+We ask for your understanding at the start of each semester as our TAs adjust their work and class schedules.
+While we do our best to maintain stability in the classroom, the TA schedules may require a shift in placement.
 Our priority is placing the most consistent and familiar staff in the classrooms.